- Devonshire Arms

 2 Hackney Rd

 Friendly locals pub, with large garden where you can enjoy fine views over Matlock.
+The kitchen is currently being renovated, but they hope to serve food soon.

 - Matlock Town Football Club (The Shorts Lounge)